Gold flat as Europe stocks gains muted by U.S. Sandy

 It hit an 11-month high above $1,795 in October after the Fed's stimulus plan but retreated after failing to break $1,800.
 It is down more than 3 percent for the month.

-As the extent of the programme has been linked to the health of the jobs market, Friday's U.S. non-farm payrolls report could potentially influence its scope.
+As the extent of the program has been linked to the health of the jobs market, Friday's U.S. non-farm payrolls report could potentially influence its scope.

 A Reuters poll shows the economy is expected to have added 125,000 jobs last month, though the unemployment rate is seen at 7.9 percent, against 7.8 percent the previous month.

-Peter Fertig, a consultant with Quantitative Commodity Research, said the stubbornly high rate of unemployment in the United States suggested that monetary easing was not likely to end soon, signalling well-supported gold prices.
+Peter Fertig, a consultant with Quantitative Commodity Research, said the stubbornly high rate of unemployment in the United States suggested that monetary easing was not likely to end soon, signaling well-supported gold prices.

 "The level of unemployment is still at a level where the Fed does not feel comfortable with it," he said.